 There is an opportunity to increase the supply of labourers, minimise the need at peak times through mechanisation and early weeding practices, and help cash-strapped farmers reserve labourers' time without pushing them into unbearable debt.
-Opportunity 7 along the sesame value chain

 - Reduce the need for labourers during peak times, particularly for weeding? - Increase the supply of labourers during peak times, particularly for harvesting? - Provide farmers with options to reserve labourers through non-monetary means?